awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

-# TUTORIAL: Create a REST API as an Amazon Kinesis Proxy in API Gateway<a name="integrating-api-with-aws-services-kinesis"></a>
+# Tutorial: Create a REST API as an Amazon Kinesis proxy in API Gateway<a name="integrating-api-with-aws-services-kinesis"></a>

 This page describes how to create and configure a REST API with an integration of the `AWS` type to access Kinesis\.

 **Note**
  To integrate your API Gateway API with Kinesis, you must choose a region where both the API Gateway and Kinesis services are available\.
-For region availability, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)\.
+For region availability, see [Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/aws-service-information.html)\.

  For the purpose of illustration, we create an example API to enable a client to do the following: